Neurogenic Bladder in Children

 bladder to the brain and from the brain to the bladder muscles.
 These messages tell

 the bladder muscles either to tighten or release.
 In a neurogenic bladder, the nerves

 that are supposed to carry these messages don’t work properly.
 This has the effect

 What causes neurogenic bladder?

-In children a neurogenic bladder may be secondary to a birth defect or it may be acquired
+In children a neurogenic bladder may be caused by a birth defect.
+Or it may happen

 of neurogenic bladder:

 Spina bifida.
 A defect that occurs during early fetal development.
 The defect consists of incomplete